The name Poytinger finds its origins with the ancient Anglo-Saxons

 are common among early Anglo-Saxon

 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Poytinger has been recorded under many different variations, including Pottinger, Potinger, Pottingal, Pottingale and others.

 Early Notables of the Poytinger family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Poytinger Notables in all our PDF Extended History products and printed products wherever possible.
+John Potenger or Pottinger (1647-1733), was a master in chancery and author, the son...
+Another 58 words (4 lines of text) are included under the topic Early Poytinger Notables in all our PDF Extended History products and printed products wherever possible.